 90 g / 1/2 cup vegan chocolate chips

-In the bowl of a stand mixer fitted with the paddle attachment, mix the dried plum puree, oil, vanilla, and sugars until smooth, 2 minutes.
-Add the water and mix until incorporated.
+In a separate bowl, whisk together the puree, oil, vanilla, and sugars until smooth.
+Stir in the water and mix until incorporated.

-Add the flour mixture and chocolate chips and mix on low speed until just combined, about 1 minute.
-Remove the bowl from the stand mixer.
-With a plastic bench scraper, bring the dough together by hand.
+Add the flour mixture and chocolate chips all at once and mix on gently just until combined.
+Do not overmix.
 Cover the dough and refrigerate for at least 4 hours or overnight.